tc39/proposal-composites/README.md

 ### Why implement natively in the language?

 Engines will have an advantage when it comes to implementing composites compared to user-land.
-Engines can access the existing hash value of objects and strings, they can access the internals of `Map` and `Set`, and they can use internal slots which work across realms.
+Engines can access the existing hash value of objects and strings, and they can access the internals of `Map` and `Set`.

 ### How does this compare to [proposal-richer-keys](https://github.com/tc39/proposal-richer-keys)?